nimblehq/viper-demo/README.md

-# VIPER Architecture
+# VIPER

 VIPER is an application of **Clean Architecture** to iOS apps.

 The word VIPER is a backronym for `View`, `Interactor`, `Presenter`, `Entity`, and `Router`

-The VIPER provides:
+The VIPER in this repository provides:
 - **Isolation**.
 Individual VIPER classes have distinct responsibilities like: routing, business, view logic.
 - **Testability**.
 Classes must be easy to unit test.
 - **Scalability**.
 VIPER is an architecture pattern that supports to scale to developers working on the same codebase and dozen VIPER modules.